Stage 1 Kitchen Extension Planning Rev

 4. The following describes the roles of the members of the Design Team and the significance of their qualifications.

-5. The design team consists of the various disciplines required to develop and deliver appropriate solutions to meet the client’s requirements, and to prepare the required level of information for the construction team.
+5. The design team consists of the various disciplines required to develop and deliver appropriate solutions to meet the client’s requirements, and to prepare the required level of information for the construction team, particularly in management dissertation help.
 Collectively, the design team is responsible for translating the clients’ requirements into information that describes the scale and shape of the proposed building as well as the materials to be used.
 The level of information produced will depend upon the particular project.

 The main design disciplines are usually seen as architectural and engineering; however, quantity surveying (the management of costs and contracts) should be included.
 There may be any number of other specialists involved.